ANIMAL EXTREMIST ORGANIZATIONS THREATEN THE RODEO INDUSTRY

 In 2017, the world saw the end of an era as Ringling Brothers Circus shut its doors after 147 years.
-Animal rights groups cheered as they not only dismantled an American tradition, but also took a chunk out of our opportunity to interact with exotic animals and see animals perform alongside their human companions.
-Many worried that rodeo would be one of the next events in their crosshairs.
-Unfortunately, that is true.
-Over the past few years, we have seen an increase in rodeos being targeted by animal rights groups across the country.
+Animal extremist groups cheered as they not only dismantled an American tradition, but also took a chunk out of our opportunity to interact with exotic animals and see animals perform.
+Many worried that rodeo would be one of the next events in the crosshairs of animal extremist groups.
+Unfortunately, that worry is true.
+Over the past few years, we have seen an increase in rodeos being targeted by animal extremist groups across the country.

 Ignorance Fuels Animosity

 States like California, Rhode Island, and Nevada have passed laws that ban or tightly regulate rodeo events; and some city ordinances have followed suit like San Francisco and Irvine.
 Even the rodeo in Houston, TX, at NRG Stadium, is consistently bombarded with protests at their events.
 After protesters made the local news claiming that as soon as the steers were done at the rodeo they were shipped to slaughter, the managing director of sports and events corrected the protesters by explaining: “Those trucks are taking them to property the rodeo owns about four miles away from NRG Park.
 There's not enough room to house them at NRG Park, so they are brought in on trucks for their events and then returned.
 That whole facility is designed with this in mind," she said.
 "It's all about the livestock welfare and giving them a great space to graze and relax."